 Today, less is more.
 Little made these two Easter cards to give to her best friends at pre-school.
-They are a very simple design but I think they’re prefect Easter cards for a little one to make, almost by themselves.
+They are a very simple design but I think they’re perfect Easter cards for a little one to make, almost by themselves.
 You can just draw the basic outline and then let them take charge and make a unique card.
 So easy, you could make them this weekend to send to grandparents in time for the Easter holiday.

 To make a Spring Lamb card you need: card, pencil, glue, white wool